 - Schelter & Giesecke sold their own design for Fette Steinschrift’s 28pt size, which is a bit of a departure from Francke’s Zeitungs-Grotesque and Schelter & Giesecke’s own Fette Steinschrift 36, 48 and 60pt sizes.
-You can see that 28pt design on this 1912 Schelter & Giesecke specimen page for the whole Fette Steinschrift range.
-Note that the top of the lowercase “t” has a completely different flag than in the other sizes (!!).
+You can find that 28pt design on this 1912 Schelter & Giesecke specimen page for the whole Fette Steinschrift range; the top of its lowercase “t” has a completely different flag than in the other sizes (!!).

 Schelter & Giesecke’s Fette Steinschrift sizes are clearly in the Zeitungs-Grotesque idiom and were sold together with smaller-sized fonts that almost certainly must have originated at the Francke foundry.
 Nevertheless, Schelter & Giesecke and Woellmer’s punchcutters had interpreted the Zeitungs-Grotesque design differently, as there are subtle differences between the letters in each company’s 36–60pt fonts.
 I usually look at the shapes of the counters when I try to make comparisons, but an easily differentiable item in these fonts are the horizontal strokes in the lowercase “e.”
 In Schelter & Giesecke’s version, that middle stroke is much thicker than in the fonts Woellmer sold.